Curtis, Mallet-Prevost, Colt & Mosle: Performance

 In February 2009, despite a weak economy, the firm reported a 13.5% surge in revenue, pushing profits per partner to the $1 million mark, a record for the firm.
 Revenues per lawyer were reported at $570,000.
 Chairman George Kahale cited the firm's limited presence in mergers and acquisitions, banking, and private equity, along with its strength in bankruptcy and arbitration as major contributors to the firm's stability and growth.

 In 2012, the firm reported continued revenue growth of nearly 18%, reaching $165 million for the year.
 The firm also saw its attorney presence expand, eclipsing 300 attorneys total for the first time.

 Noted practices

-Apart from its highly ranked international arbitration practice, Curtis is well known for its international corporate practice including securities, mergers & acquisitions, project finance and other transactional matters.
-Curtis is also respected for its work in energy, bankruptcy, public international law and international trade.
+The firm’s practice areas include international arbitration, securities, mergers and acquisitions, project finance, energy, bankruptcy, public international law and international trade.

 Curtis, Mallet-Prevost has long had a strong focus on Latin America.
 Currently the firm maintains an office in Mexico City and has a strategic alliance with the Argentine law firm, Fernandez Quiroga Ayarragaray & Ocampo.
 Legal publications report that the firm's strategic alliance is the first step towards a full-fledged merger of the two firms.
 Curtis is also seeking to expand into Brazil.